RuiHuangNUS/RuiHuangNUS.github.io/_pages/about.md

 # 💻 NUS Student Projects
 We are inviting students to join our project.
 If you are interested in these topics, feel free to contact me.

-- *2024.08 - 2025.05*, Modular Aerial Robot Systems project: Zhiqian Cai, Siyu Tang, Zhenyu Zhang
+- *2024.08 - 2025.05*, Modular Aerial Robot Systems (MARS) project: Zhiqian Cai, Siyu Tang, Zhenyu Zhang

   Related works: